platformsh/platformsh-docs/reference/platform-app-yaml.md

 -   Python
 -   Ruby
 -   NodeJS
+-   Java (with integrated Maven and Ant support)

 Those dependencies are independent of the eventual dependencies of your application, and are available in the `PATH`, during the build process